Company Registration

 3. The production of space-related components and subsystems.
 The anticipated release of the draught is projected to occur during the next three months.

 The Department of Consumer Affairs is now engaging in consultations with various stakeholders, which notably include representatives from the pharmaceutical industry.
 The primary objective of these consultations is to identify and implement effective measures to safeguard consumers’ interests.
-The proposals encompass the implementation of several measures, such as the inclusion of manufacturing and expiry dates on each individual strip, the utilisation of Q.R. codes, and the provision of the option to purchase required tablets separately rather than in entire strips.
+The proposals encompass the implementation of several measures, such as the inclusion of manufacturing and expiry dates on each individual strip, the utilization of Q.R. codes, and the provision of the option to purchase required tablets separately rather than in entire strips.
 Currently, pharmacists engage in the sale of whole strips containing ten or more pills or capsules.
 This practice results in the wastage of medical resources and imposes an avoidable cost burden on customers.

-Financial institutions are contemplating adopting a standardised system that would allow borrowers to respond formally before their loan accounts are labelled as fraudulent.
+Financial institutions are contemplating adopting a standardized system that would allow borrowers to respond formally before their loan accounts are labeled as fraudulent.
 This deliberation has been prompted by the recent decision of the esteemed Supreme Court in the case of State Bank of India & Others v.
-Rajesh Agarwal & Others[1].
+Rajesh Agarwal & Others.
 In the near future, a committee will be established with the purpose of formulating a comprehensive framework.
 This framework will encompass various aspects, including the methodology for engaging with borrowers, the requisite documentation to be provided, the generation of reports, as well as the establishment of timetables, and the subsequent steps to be taken.
-Prior to finalising the criteria to be adhered to by all lenders in such instances, banks would collaborate with the Reserve Bank of India (RBI) to establish a shared framework.
+Prior to finalizing the criteria to be adhered to by all lenders in such instances, banks would collaborate with the Reserve Bank of India (RBI) to establish a shared framework.

 Foreign Trade Policy, 2023